ShilpaAM2231/todo-app/README.md

 # To-Do App

-This is a simple To-Do List application built using HTML, CSS, and JavaScript.
+This is a simple To-Do List application built using **HTML, CSS, and JavaScript**.

-The app allows users to add tasks, mark them as completed, and delete tasks from the list.
+The app allows users to add tasks, mark them as completed, and delete tasks.

+---

-## Features
+## 🚀 Features

 - Add new tasks
 - Delete tasks